mjtiv/legal-toolkit/Patent_Bar_Study_Guide.md

 They’re written more like internal guidance and help you understand how examiners actually think and apply the rules.
 Sometimes this style feels closer to what the real exam tests.

+In my own preparation, I noticed that a number of newer-style questions seemed to follow similar terminology and logic to what’s discussed in the training materials.
+That doesn’t mean the questions were copied from the training, but it does mean that reviewing those materials can give you a better feel for the way the PTO frames concepts and the way questions are likely to be structured.

 ---

 # Final Thoughts